esketit-git/esketitOS/README.md

 EsketitOS is multi-user.
 It allows mutiple accounts.

-EsketitOS is networked, over HTTP your and your users wallet are accessible world wide.
+EsketitOS is networked, over HTTP users wallets are potentially accessible world wide.

 EsketitOS has a token store, similar to an app store or play store, developers can add their own applications and extend the functionaility of EsketitOS.